SpringerPE/datadog-agent-boshrelease/README.md

 # Datadog Agent release for BOSH

-* For debian and rpm based stemcells
+* For Debian and RHEL/CentOS based stemcells
 * Automatically defines tags based on deployments, names and jobs
 * Process, network, ntp and disk integrations by default
 * Monit processes are added automatically to process integration